-WEAKNESSES 1.
-The residents are not realizing the potential of their cultural richness and uniqueness.
-2. Introvert community; not conducting any festivals/special fairs which can help show case culture and help to raise funds for the community.
-THREATS 1.
-Cultural heritage at risk with increased building activity and inflow of new residents 2.
-Residents have sense of social security, which will be threatened with new residents coming in.
-3. Socio-cultural fabric will be altered with newer inhabitants coming in large numbers.
-4. Due to lack of space, newer generation moving out; fear of losing out the identity due to the social set up of the original gaothan.
+- 1. Cultural heritage at risk with increased building activity and inflow of new residents - 2.
+Residents have sense of social security, which will be threatened with new residents coming in. - 3.
+Socio-cultural fabric will be altered with newer inhabitants coming in large numbers. - 4.
+Due to lack of space, newer generation moving out; fear of losing out the identity due to the social set up of the original gaothan.

-Gaothan Precinct : Regulatory SWOT
+Gaothan Precinct: Regulatory SWOT

-STRENGTHS WEAKNESSES Tenure - A, most important regulatory strength considered a privilege; exempts levy of any taxes and land revenue.
-No TDR can be applicable for gaothan.
-FSI -1.5 while the rest of Chembur is FSI-1 DCR special regulations for the Gaothan restricts the height to 10 mtrs., 75% ground coverage; low rise settlement pattern.
-Tenants benefits from the Rent Control Act, pay a nominal rent.
+- 1. Tenure A, most important regulatory strength considered a privilege; exempts levy of any taxes and land revenue. - 2.
+No TDR can be applicable for gaothan. - 3.
+FSI -1.5 while the rest of Chembur is FSI-1 - 4.
+DCR special regulations for the Gaothan restricts the height to 10 mtrs., 75% ground coverage; low rise settlement pattern. - 5.
+Tenants benefits from the Rent Control Act, pay a nominal rent. - 6.
 The additions/alterations/repairs of structures has not altered built fabric of the gaothan till now.

-Rented properties not maintained rents are very low; owners have no interest in their up keep.
-No controls/guidelines to help retain built form/footprint of existing structures.
-Privately owned land not available for infrastructural development.
+- 1. Rented properties not maintained rents are very low; owners have no interest in their up keep. - 2.
+No controls/guidelines to help retain built form/footprint of existing structures. - 3.
+Privately owned land not available for infrastructural development. - 4.
 Residents not aware of Gaothan being a heritage precinct.

-OPPORTUNITIES 1.
-Residents want to retain low rise typology; develop guidelines on those lines 2.
-Existing architectural elements, can be incorporated in new buildings and repairs/alterations.
-3. Residents can explore land sharing and cluster development; some part of the land can be given for infrastructure upgradation or road widening etc. 4.
+- 1. Residents want to retain low rise typology; develop guidelines on those lines - 2.
+Existing architectural elements, can be incorporated in new buildings and repairs/alterations. - 3.
+Residents can explore land sharing and cluster development; some part of the land can be given for infrastructure upgradation or road widening etc. - 4.
 Residents to retain tenure; not keen on inviting builders, self development preferred.

-THREATS1.
-FSI is 1.5 while it is 1 for the rest of Chembur.
-Perceived as a potential threat for the low rise built form of the area.2.
+- 1. FSI is 1.5 while it is 1 for the rest of Chembur.
+Perceived as a potential threat for the low rise built form of the area. - 2.
 DCR pertaining to Gaothan not detailed out to preserve the heritage character of the precinct.

-Gaothan Precinct : Institutional SWOT
+Gaothan Precinct: Institutional SWOT

-STRENGTHS WEAKNESSES Number of Mitr mandals in Gaothan.
-Bhulingeshwar Temple Trust, manages the temple complex, comprising of elected members.
-No formal body/organization, informally problems are addressed.
+- 1. Number of Mitr mandals in Gaothan. - 2.
+Bhulingeshwar Temple Trust, manages the temple complex, comprising of elected members. - 3.
+No formal body/organization, informally problems are addressed. - 4.
 Residents do not subscribe to the views of any particular political party.

-No Panchayat or formal organized body to settle issues/problems.
+- 1. No Panchayat or formal organized body to settle issues/problems. - 2.
 No forum or citizen group which can take forward the concerns and grievances of the residents to the public bodies.

-OPPORTUNITIES 1.
-Wells can be rejuvenated, water can be treated to make it potable.
-2. Mitr mandals can be engaged in the action plan for betterment of the precinct.
-3. Bhulingeshwar Temple Trust can be given additional responsibilities.
-4. Gaothan has a very cohesive social structure, community can be organized in a formal way.
-THREATS1.
-No formal body of the gaothan it might be difficult to devolve any funding here till such body comes into existence.2.
+- 1. Wells can be rejuvenated, water can be treated to make it potable. - 2.
+Mitr mandals can be engaged in the action plan for betterment of the precinct. - 3.
+Bhulingeshwar Temple Trust can be given additional responsibilities. - 4.
+Gaothan has a very cohesive social structure, community can be organized in a formal way.

+- 1. No formal body of the gaothan it might be difficult to devolve any funding here till such body comes into existence. - 2.
 Difficult to have a dialogue with the community in the absence of organized local body.

-Gaothan Precinct : Environmental SWOT
+Gaothan Precinct: Environmental SWOT